 The most beautiful Albert Heijn in the Netherlands

 The Goudkantor is not the only building to have been given a new lease of life.
-Standing on the Vismarkt you’ll see the Korenbeurs, a beautiful neoclassical style building.
+If you Stand on the Vismarkt, you’ll see the Korenbeurs, a beautiful neoclassical style building.
 It could be a town hall or theatre or a museum.
 It’s none of these, it’s something better, much better — it’s an Albert Heijn!
-Once a grain store, as of July 2000 the Korenbeurs has been home to an Albert Heijn supermarket.

-Art – in all manner of shapes, forms and functions…
+Art – in all manner of shapes, forms, and functions…

 Groningen Town Hall

-Groningen’s Town hall is another of the city’s beautiful buildings, and its story is no less interesting than its exterior.
+Groningen’s town hall is another of the city’s beautiful buildings, and its story is no less interesting than its exterior.
 Inside lies the ‘Golden Book’ within which the city’s most honourable citizens are listed.
-What’s more, the architect, Jacob Otten Husly, was not commissioned to design this building but rather was the winner of a competition — the prize of which was the chance to design the town hall.
-A pretty lucky guy, no?

 Have you been to Groningen?
 Did you already visit one of the listed places?
 Let us know in the comments below!